ShardianLabs/EphemeralNet/docs/cli-command-reference.md

 ### Global option behaviour

 - Options are parsed in order.
 The first non-option token is treated as the command.
+- Global options (like `--config` or `--control-host`) can appear before or after the command.
-Any unknown `--flag` triggers `E_UNKNOWN_OPTION`.
+- Any unknown `--flag` encountered before the command triggers `E_UNKNOWN_OPTION`.
+- Unknown flags encountered *after* the command are passed to the command handler (e.g. `--ttl` for `store`).
 - Configuration profiles can populate the same fields; CLI flags always win.
 - Validation errors surface as CLI exceptions with a hint describing the fix.